iCam Help

 Motion Events can be browsed through and played back remotely from within iCam.
 Individual images from a Motion Event can be saved to your iPhone, iPod touch or iPad's Photos Camera Roll to be e-mailed, sent via MMS, or simply saved for later viewing.
 Using iCam, users can delete individual images, entire Motion Events, or even All Motion Events associated with a single camera.

-DropBox service to automatically backup their Motion Events Folder to the Internet as Motion Events are recorded in case the iCamSource computer is stolen.
+iCam users can also take advantage of the iCam Cloud service to automatically backup Motion Events to the Internet as soon as they are recorded in the event that the iCamSource computer is stolen.

 Motion Event Image Thumbnails